boundarydevices/imx_usb_loader/README.md

 1. Make sure libusb (1.0) is available
 1. Compile using make

-Tow binaries are available, imx_usb and imx_uart for the two supported connections.
+Two binaries are available, imx_usb and imx_uart for the two supported connections.

 ## Usage